ccjmne/blog/content/posts/moreutils-vipe-infe.md

 ## Compose your mastery

-In isolation, this isn't anything earth-shattering, but here's the point: I can now write this up in one go; no fumbling, no hesitation.
+In isolation, this isn't anything earth-shattering, but here's the point: **I can now write this up in one go; no fumbling, no hesitation**.

 Wielding *simple*, generic, *composable* tools lets you to reify your ideas without friction, as if you were merely transposing them more formally.
 That